mever-team/FedMed/docs/basics/simulation.rst

 local data, i.e., loaded from within the client machine:
-a) a production-ready `Local` data source, which creates minimal overhead, and b) a scalable `Simulation` data source, which wraps calls to a programmatic Server without needing to start a Flask service on an IP and can be used as proof-of-concept.
+a) a production-ready `Local` data source, which creates minimal overhead, and b) a scalable `Simulation` data source, which wraps calls to a programmatically declared server without needing to start a Flask service on an IP and can be used as proof-of-concept.

 Local data